 German Studies (BA)

-This program offered by College of Arts & Sciences/International Languages and Cultures Department
+This program is offered by College of Arts & Sciences/International Languages and Cultures Department.

 Graduates of this program will be able to demonstrate broad knowledge of German culture and language.
 They will be well-equipped for international careers in business, the arts, and government service or graduate study in a range of professional and liberal arts fields.